EVERSE-ResearchSoftware/RSQKit/pages/research_software_stories/phoenix2_research_software_story.md

 ## Software Practices
 ### Phoenix heavily leverages continuous integration and deployment best practices, and can help you do too!

-Phoenix strives to follow robust software development practices and heavily leverages {% tool "gitlab-ci-cd" %} [components](https://docs.gitlab.com/ci/components/) and {% tool "pixi" %}[tasks](https://pixi.prefix.dev/dev/workspace/advanced_tasks/) to standardize and automatize as many development and maintenance tasks as possible.
+Phoenix strives to follow robust software development practices and heavily leverages {% tool "gitlab-cicd" %} [components](https://docs.gitlab.com/ci/components/) and {% tool "pixi" %}[tasks](https://pixi.prefix.dev/dev/workspace/advanced_tasks/) to standardize and automatize as many development and maintenance tasks as possible.
 - The entire codebase is **version-controlled**.
 - **Continuous integration** validates the code, which is **thoroughly tested** by unit tests usually covering over 90% of the code.
 - Phoenix uses a **commit convention** that enables automatic detection of new releases according to [semantic versioning](https://semver.org/).